 3. Green tea and Anti-aging: Green tea contains an antioxidant known as polyphenols which fight against free radicals.
 What this means it helps you fight against aging and promotes longevity.

-4. Green tea and weight loss: Green tea helps with your body weight loss.
-Green tea burns fat and boosts your metabolism rate naturally.
-It can help you burn up to 70 calories in just one day.
-That translates to 7 pounds in one year5.
+4. Green tea and cancer: Green tea helps reduce the risk of cancer.
+The antioxidant in green tea is 100 times more effective than vitamin C and 24 times better than vitamin E. This helps your body at protecting cells from damage believed to be linked to cancer.5.
 Green tea and skin: The antioxidant in green tea protects the skin from the harmful effects of free radicals, which cause wrinkling and skin aging.
 Green tea also helps fight against skin cancer.

 6. Green tea and arthritis: Green tea can help prevent and reduce the risk of rheumatoid arthritis.
 Green tea has benefit for your health as it protects the cartilage by blocking the enzyme that destroys cartilage.